dward2/BME547/Lectures/intro_to_git.md

 file1.txt  file2.txt  file3.txt

 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (my_new_branch)
-$ git checkout master
+$ git checkout main
-Switched to branch 'master'
+Switched to branch 'main'

-dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (master)
+dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (main)
 $ ls
 file1.txt  file2.txt
 ```
-The master branch has our original two files, and if you looked in file1.txt,
+The main branch has our original two files, and if you looked in file1.txt,
 it would not contain the new edits.
 But, file3.txt and other changes have
 not been lost.
 They are stored in `.git`.
 We can bring the changes back by
 checking out the new branch again.

 ```
-dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (master)
+dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (main)
 $ git checkout my_new_branch
 Switched to branch 'my_new_branch'